-On leaving school she decided on a career in the field of public relations and worked for a number of companies, including Capital Radio and Mc Laurin Communications and Media.
+On leaving school she decided on a career in the field of public relations and worked for several companies, including Capital Radio and Mc Laurin Communications and Media.
 She formed her own company, RJH Public Relations, in 1996, along with a business partner, Murray Harkin.
-Sophie's hobbies include sking, horse riding, sailing and gardening.
+Sophie's hobbies include skiing, horse riding, sailing and gardening.

 Sophie Rhys-Jones met Prince Edward, the Queen's third and youngest son, at a game of real tennis, when she was asked to stand in at the last minute for Sue Barker, who could not keep the appointment.
 During the ensuing photo session she posed informally leaning on Edward's shoulder.
 He seems to have not forgotten Sophie, for in a subsequent meeting with Mc Laurin, he politely asked if she would be prepared to meet him again, when he asked her if she would be interested in a game of real tennis and she accepted the

 After a long courtship, occasioned by the successive failure of Edward's sibling's marriages and the subsequent damage to the monarchy, Edward and Sophie were married at St. George's Chapel, Windsor on 19 June 1999.
 Following criticism in the media that her PR company was cashing in on her royal connections, she resigned her position in the partnership.
 She enjoys a close relationship with her mother-in-law, the Queen.Sophie with her daughter, Lady Louise Mountbatten-Windsor